H17:00 Fellows presentation: by invitation

 Tania Grace Knuckey (Textile Design and Multimedia Arts)

 Tania Grace Knuckey (1987, Geneva) graduated from the Design Academy in Eindhoven in 2009 and the Royal College of Art in London in 2012 with a Master’s degree in Mixed Media Textiles.
-She has won numerous awards, amongst others the Marianne Straub Travelling Scholarship from the Royal College of Art in 2011, The Future of Beauty Award in 2012 from the International Flavours and Fragrances (IFF), and the first prize for the best interior fabrics from Textprint.
-From 2017 to 2019, Tania was selected by the city of Geneva for a residency at the Maison Des Arts du Grütli.
+She has won numerous awards, amongst others the Marianne Straub Travelling Scholarship from the Royal College of Art in 2011, The Future of Beauty Award in 2012 from the International Flavours and Fragrances (IFF), and the first prize for the Best Interior Fabrics from Textprint.
+Tania was selected by the city of Geneva for a residency at the Maison Des Arts du Grütli from 2016 to 2019 .

 Yasmine Hugonnet (Choreography, Contemporary Dance, and Research)

 Yasmine Hugonnet (1979, Lausanne/Pantin) studied at the Paris Conservatoire National Supérieur de Musique et Dance.
-She holds a Master’s degree in Choreography from Rotterdam.
+She holds an MA degree created jointly by Codarts in Rotterdam, School of New Dance Developement in Amsterdam and Institute of the arts Arnheim.
 In 2006 she won a residency in Ljubljana, Slovenia.
 She produced the trio RE-PLAY (2006) and the solo Latitudes de Pose (2007), which were shown in numerous festivals.
 From 2009 to 2013 she undertook a long period of research followed by the foundation in Lausanne of her company Arts Mouvementés.
 Soon after she produces three solos: Le Rituel des Fausses Fleurs (2013), Le Récital des Postures (2014), La Traversée des Langues (2015).
 In 2016 she choreographed La Ronde/Quatuor at the Rencontres chorégraphiques Internationales de Seine-Saint-Denis Festival and at the Venice Dance Biennale.
-In 2017 he participated in the Arsenic (Lausanne), as part of the Festival Commun.
-In 2017, Yasmine Hugonnet received the Swiss Dance Award for the solo le Récital des Postures.
+In 2017 she participated in the Festival Commun (Arsenic, Lausanne).
+In 2017, Yasmine Hugonnet received the Swiss Dance Award for the solo Le Récital des Postures.
 She is currently working with the Vidy Theatre in Lausanne where she conceived CHRONOLOGICAL/TRIO in 2018 and will produce Seven Winters in 2020.

 Jasmine Keller (Writing)